ECCC-MSC/open-data/README.md

 # MSC Open Data Documentation

 Welcome!
-This documentation will tell you how to update and deploy new version of the MSC public data documentation.
+This documentation will tell you how to update and deploy new version of the MSC Open Data public documentation.

 # Table of Contents